 In addition to all of these, the Colorado workers' compensation lawyers at Burg Simpson can help you apply for additional Social Security benefits you may be entitled to, and assist in exploring the possibilities of filing a third-party personal injury lawsuit.

 If a third party – someone other than your employer – is responsible for your workplace injury, you may be eligible to sue for damages and compensation.
 It is just another reason for you to speak with an experienced Colorado work’ comp attorney today to explore every option available to you.
 We offer a free, no-obligation consultation to discuss all the details that may be involved in your case.
 If you decide to work with us, we operate on an agreed percentage fee basis, which means we only get paid if we get you a settlement or judgment.
 Call us now!

-CONTACT A COLORADO WORKERS’ COMPENSATION ATTORNEY AT BURG SIMPSON TODAY
+CONTACT A WORK INJURY ATTORNEY AT BURG SIMPSON TODAY

-If you’ve been injured on the job, we can help you:
+If you have been injured on the job, let our professional construction injury lawyers help you:

 - Receive fair compensation for your injuries